splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/6-deep-dive-memory/2-trailside/03-2-alloc-multi-array.md

 }
 ```

-Where you have variable length dimensions, you can use the same approach but you would need to capture the current size of each dimension within a struct or set of variables rather than relying upon the `MAX_` constants we have used here.
+Where you have variable length dimensions, you can use the same approach, but you would need to capture the current size of each dimension within a struct or set of variables rather than relying upon the `MAX_` constants we have used here.